Apply for an EHCP — the platform builds your application pack | EHCP Clarity

 EHC needs assessment (12 weeks)

-If the LA agrees, they gather advice from education, health, and social care professionals, and from you as a parent.
+If the local authority agrees, they gather advice from education, health, and social care professionals, and from you as a parent.

 4. 4